l3miage-freundgm/portfolio/README.md

 # Portfolio
-Software Engineer with an edge for solving complex problems.
-Currently engineering solutions at Soitec while pursuing my Master's in Computer Science.
-Here you'll find a collection of projects from web development to data engineering.
+## Hello.
+My name's Matias.
+Here you'll find a collection of self-developed projects showcasing my work in web development, data engineering, and everything in between.
+Each repository demonstrates different approaches to solving complex problems through code.
 Let's dive in.